AcrobaticSam/ShadowHunter/README.md

 Genre : 2D Platform ,Puzzle.

 Story :It's a game where you control a young boy who wakes up in a post appocalyptic world with no indication of who he is, how he got there or where  he is going.
-He set out to explore this bizarre environment but soon find it to be a dangerous place with loads of mysteries and surprises.At which point your motivation is clear,you need to get the hell outta there
+He set out to explore this bizarre environment but soon find it to be a dangerous place with loads of mysteries and surprises.At which point your motivation is clear,you need to get the hell outta there.